Leaked Pentagon documents provide rare window into depth of US intelligence on allies and foes

 The officials worried that supplying the ammunition, which the US would then send to Ukraine, would violate South Korea's policy of not supplying lethal aid to countries at war.
 According to the document, one of the officials then suggested a way of getting around the policy without actually changing it -- by selling the ammunition to Poland.

-The document has already sparked controversy in Seoul, with South Korean officials telling reporters that they plan to raise the issue with Washington, according to The New York Times.
+The document has already sparked controversy in Seoul, with South Korean officials telling reporters that they plan to raise the issue with Washington.

 Officials from other countries also plan to raise the matter with Washington, but they have not had those conversations yet as they wait to see what the Biden administration says about the leaked documents in the coming days, multiple diplomats said.